-A BETA version of the revamped BUILD IT (Bellevue University Information Literacy Development Interactive Tutorial) is now available for you to preview.
-Check it out here and read all about the process and the changes you will find to BUILD IT in the feature article of our library newsletter (see below).
+BETA version of the revamped BUILD IT (Bellevue University Information Literacy Development Interactive Tutorial) is now available for you to preview.
+Check it out here and read all about the process and the changes you will find to BUILD IT in the feature article in the Spring issue of our library newsletter.

-Episode 28 of the library "More Than Books" podcast, The Spotify Parable, is now available on iTunes.
+Episode 29 of the library "More Than Books" podcast, Public Domain Day, is now available on iTunes.
 Joel and Colin discuss the concept of digital ownership and whether or not we delude ourselves by thinking that such a thing exists.

 Welcome to the Bellevue University guide for How to Conduct a Literature Review.
 This guide provides a good starting point for general research on this topic.
 Resources include print and electronic books, subscription databases, and websites.
 Each print book title links directly to the library online catalog, while each e-book title links directly to the full text of the book.
 Database recommendations link directly to the specific database.
 Recommended websites cover various aspects of the topic.